-Early in the pandemic, private insurer payments for telehealth and in-person claims were similar
+Private insurer payments for telehealth and in-person claims during the pandemic

 Telehealth use surged with the COVID-19 pandemic as patients sought access to services while providers implemented social distancing protocols.
 Early in the pandemic, many payers eased restrictions on the use of telehealth and increased reimbursement rates to encourage its use.

 An ongoing question is how the growth of telehealth will affect health spending.
 If payers reimburse services provided through telehealth at a lower rate, there could be cost savings.
-Alternatively, if telehealth encourages the use of more services, total spending could increase.
+Conversely, total spending could increase if telehealth services require more follow-up and are duplicative of in-person care.

-We find that private insurers paid similarly for telehealth and in-person professional claims for evaluation and management and mental health therapy services, on average, in 2020.
-This is after accounting for variation across regions, providers, and severity level, among privately insured.
-Among providers who offered both telehealth and in-person care, a large share received similar payments for service provided in-person or through telehealth.
+In 2021, as was the case in 2020, private insurers continued to pay providers similarly for telehealth and in-person professional claims, on average.
+This is true for both evaluation and management and mental health therapy services.
+Among providers who offered both telehealth and in-person care, the vast majority of providers received similar payments regardless of whether the service was provided in-person or over telehealth.

-Private insurers paid similarly for in-person and telehealth claims in 2020 Click To Tweet
+Private insurers paid similarly for in-person and telehealth claims in 2021 Share on X

-Private insurer payments for in-person and telehealth evaluation and management claims were about the same in 2020
+Private insurer payments for telehealth claims were similar to in-person claims

 Related Content: